-I don’t see many True Season clients, with the exception of True Summers who outnumber all other Seasons combined by 1:3… and I practice 12 Season Colour Analysis!
-Very complicated coloring, True Summer, and all too easy to misplace into another Season.
+I don’t see many True Season clients, with the exception of True Summers who outnumber all other Seasons combined by 1:3, and I practice 12 Season Colour Analysis!
+Very complicated colouring, True Summer, and all too easy to misplace into another Season.

 Like all the True Seasons, because they’ve been around longer, wrong ideas about the palette and the style are more entrenched and more outdated.
 True Autumn is thought to be all khaki and pumpkin.
 So not.
 Think more of an evening sky dripping liquid orange gold into a molten ocean.
 True Autumn is every color of coffee, spice, chocolate, a golden home-baked loaf, a glorious pie crust.
 Envision Bollywood colors.

 Shying away from heat is a natural reflex.
-Before their personal color analysis, a True Autumn woman often arrives with flat, beige hair that doesn’t enhance her.
-She’s gotten used to light hair or believed the someone who told her that women need to lighten hair as they age.
+Before their personal colour analysis, a True Autumn woman often arrives with flat, beige hair that does not enhance her.
+She has gotten used to light hair or believed the someone who told her that women need to lighten hair as they age.
 Meanwhile this woman’s face, clothing, jewelry, and energy could say everything.
-Beige hair color is aging.
+Beige hair colour is aging.

 In other cases, the woman placed herself among the Winter Seasons and the hair is too cool and too red, which looks crisp and severe, like the pie crust burned round the edges.

 Autumns are often thought to be red-haired, and it is possible but not common.
-They can certainly wear a dark copper highlight if they chose, but the natural color is not often red.
-The red would not be carrot; it would be squash.
+They can certainly wear a dark copper highlight if they chose, but the natural colour is not often red.
+The red would not be carrot, it would be squash.
 Carrot’s clear yellow-orange, as Rupert Grint’s, belongs to a Spring.
-The colors in the chair below are the right highlight range.
-The wicker basket is Soft Autumn’s.
+The colours in the chair below are the right highlight range.
+The wicker basket is Soft Autumn.
 The dried flowers are too light as a highlight for any Autumn I know.
 The silver lanterns on the left side would be pretty on a Light Summer/Spring.